pauloo27/tuner/README.md

 _TIP: You can see the keybinds inside Tuner by pressing `?`._

-Keybinds:
-- Arrow Left: Seek 5 seconds back
+- Arrow Left: Seek 5 seconds back.
-- Arrow Right: Seek 5 seconds
+- Arrow Right: Seek 5 seconds.
-- Ctrl C: Stop the player
+- Ctrl C: Stop the player.
-- Space: Play/Pause song
+- Space: Play/Pause song.
-- Arrow Down: Decrease the volume
+- Arrow Down: Decrease the volume.
-- Arrow Up: Increase the volume
+- Arrow Up: Increase the volume.
-- ?: Toggle keybind list
+- ?: Toggle keybind list.
-- L: Toggle loop
+- L: Toggle loop.
-- P: Toggle lyric
+- P: Toggle lyric.
-- W: Scroll lyric up
+- W: Scroll lyric up.
-- S: Scroll lyric down
+- S: Scroll lyric down.
-- U: Show video URL
+- U: Show video URL.
-- B: Save song to playlist
+- B: Save song to playlist.
-- \>: Next song in playlist
+- \>: Next song in playlist.
-- <: Previous song in playlist
+- <: Previous song in playlist.

+## Commands

+There are a few commands you can type in the search bar:

+- `/cache` or `/c`: Toggle option to keep cache (default is false).
+- `/video` or `/v`: Toggle option to show video (default is false).
+- `/album` or `/a`: Toggle option to show album art (default is false).
+- `/help` or `/h`: List all commands.

 ## License